RuchirLakhani/Staffing-Problem-at-Starbucks/README.md

 Data Analysis and Results: An analysis of the input data, optimization results, and performance evaluation of the staffing schedule.

 **Credits**
 The Staffing Optimization project is developed by **Ruchir Lakhani, Carson Goodman, Rounak Amre and Jacob Warchola**.
-Acknowledgments and credits to any external libraries, frameworks, or resources used in the project can be mentioned here.